sonalsannigrahi/Archers-Final/LogBook.md

 Maëlys Solal - This week I started the implementation of the character and opponents class.
 I also changed the structure we had initially thought of in order to make it more useable.
 Next week I will start creating different types of opponents.

 Alice Aubert - This week I started to implement the arrow class keeping in mind how the physics engine would affect the graphics.
 I also worked to implement both the arrow and Character classes as subclasses of the Drawables class of SFML.
 Next week I plan to continue this to make sure that both the Characters and arrows interact smoothly ie the character can shoot the arrow correctly using the click and drag function.

+Nicolas Lopes - Met with Saba, Andre and Chris to discuss Physics engine.
+Corrected some small mistakes in previous code, changed the class of ConstantGravity, added cossine, sine and vector product as well as discussed about and started the BlackHole class with Andre.
+Discussed about implementation of air resistance.